Oskilab/udacity-supervised-machine-learning-final-project/final-g.md

 The random forest with 20 estimators and no maximum depth produced a training error of 2.05575402542, a testing error of 13.0226768092, and predicted 24.25.
 The gradient-boosting regressor with 140 estimators and a maximum depth of 20 had a training error equal to 0.0325657890507 and a testing error equal to 8.68958674752.
 It predicted 24.82231953, or $24,822.32.

+Linear regression is the highest-bias model.
+The random forest is more biased than the decision tree, but its variance's improvement is

+high variance curve:
+training error could be good
+test error decreases as m increases. large gap between training and test error

+high bias curve:
+training error and test error are high small gap between training and test error

+The neural networks suffer from high variance.